JAndritsch/redux/docs/recipes/Optimization.md

 In this example, a connection to the Redux state is maintained at the top-level `App` component.
 This means that any time `someState` changes, the `App` component and all of its children will be rendered.

-Since the `Child1` component is the only component that's interested in the `someState` prop, it would be wasteful to have the connection at the `App` level because we would be re-rendering the `Child2` component as well.
+Since the `Child1` component is the only component that's interested in the `someState` prop, it would be wasteful to have the connection at the `App` level because we would be re-rendering the `App` and `Child2` components as well.
 To prevent the `App` and other children that aren't interested in `someState` from extraneous renders, we can move the subscription to the Redux store a level down into the component that needs it.
 In this case, that would be `Child1`.

 Example: